Crecket/dependency-manager/README.md

 Now create a new file named minify.php for example and add the following line.

     $options = array(
-        'Cache' => '/cache' // Location based on the root );
+        // Location that the default Doctrine/FilesystemCache will use.
+Location is based on the root
+        // Required if no custom cache object is given 'Cache' => '/cache',

+        // Optional, namespace to use for the doctrine file system cache 'CacheNamespace'  => 'DependencyManagerNamespace',

+        // OR write your own cache interface, make sure it implements the Crecket\DependencyManager\CacheAdapaterInterface 'CacheObject' => new CustomCacheInterface()
+    );

     define('ROOT', __DIR__); // Don't forget this!